Zoe Sims explains how to weave First Nations values into every day Caring for Country, and One Another

 From art to fashion, jewellery to oils, these are some our favourites

-NAIDOC week has given us pause, to bring light to and celebrate our First Nation’s people’s and culture, especially those creating amazing sustainable products that aren’t just good for us, they’re gentle on the planet too.
-We believe that our First Nation’s People – one of our oldest cultures – should be celebrated at all times, not just one week a year.
+More than a Word.
+That is the theme for National Reconciliation Week 2021, which has given us pause, to bring light to and celebrate our First Nation’s people’s and culture, especially those creating amazing sustainable products that aren’t just good for us, they’re gentle on the planet too.
+We believe that our First Nation’s People – one of our oldest cultures – should be celebrated at all times, not just at certain time of year.
 And it’s also why at G+S we’re reading, researching and most importantly, listening to and bringing you more Indigenous stories and brands.
 Here are some of the latest sustainable Indigenous-owned brands we love.

 Artist and educator, Shenai Kellet of @malogaart is behind some of our favourite contemporary Indigenous art.
 The Yorta Yorta woman creates beautiful modern designs that are inspired by her culture and watching her own mother paint as a little girl.
 She is passionate about educating people on how to ethically buy Indigenous art.